 As of now, Google will begin to automatically suggest new ads to run within your campaigns.
-Once Google creates an ad suggestion, advertisers will receive email notification and then will be able to review, edit, or dismiss these ad suggestions within the Recommendations page.
-If they don’t act within 14 days, these ads will be applied to their accounts automatically.
+Once Google creates an ad suggestion, advertisers will receive an email notification and then will be able to review, edit, or dismiss these ad suggestions within the Recommendations page.
+If they don’t act within 14 days, these suggestions will be applied to their accounts automatically.

 Well, Google is only going to surface these suggestions in campaigns already set to “Optimize” their ad rotation and have potential to improve performance.

 In most cases, these ad suggestions will appear in ad groups that aren’t already currently testing multiple ads.
 For those advertisers, these ad suggestions may save hours of having to create and test multiple ads per ad group.
 Unfortunately, many advertisers have forgotten this best practice:

 In ad groups with their ad rotation set to “Optimize,” sometimes simply having more ads with slightly different messages is enough to make a difference when it comes to performance.